 Run mode: this is a very reduced mode to completely limit battery operation.
 No remote access to the device is possible.

+Help, my iSpindel is not registering with the site!!!
 If you need to monitor what the device is doing in run mode, the best way is to connect a cable to the iSpindel MicroUSB port and connect this to a device with some serial monitoring software running.
 I have used Putty with good success.
 This gives you full details of what's currently happening with the iSpindel.
 Current iSpindel project FAQ page Also watch this YouTube video

 Obvously this does not help you when the device is inside a fermentor, but for initial setup, this reveals exactly what is going on.